mapbox/mapbox-gl-native/platform/android/README.md

 #### Using the SDK snapshot

-Instead of using the latest stable release of the Mapbox Android SDK, you can use the nightly build/"snapshot" or the beta version if there is one available.
+Instead of using the latest stable release of the Mapbox Android SDK, you can use a "snapshot" or the beta version if there is one available.
+Our snapshots are built every time a Github pull request adds code to this repository's `master` branch.
 If you'd like to use a snapshot build, your Android project's gradle file should have -SNAPSHOT appended to the SDK version number.
 For example `5.2.0-SNAPSHOT` or:

 ```java
 // Mapbox SDK dependency